Philip S. Foner: Criticism

 In recognition of the value of the historian's body of work, the president of the New York Labor History Association said it had no plans to revoke the lifetime-achievement award it gave to Foner in 1994.

 Personal life and death

 Foner married Roslyn Held in 1939.
 The pair had two daughters, Elizabeth and Laura.

-Philip S. Foner died on December 13, 1994, a day before his 84th birthday.
+Foner died on December 13, 1994, in Philadelphia, a day before his 84th birthday.

 Awards

 For his American Labor Songs of the Nineteenth Century (1975), Foner received the Deems Taylor Award, presented by the American Society of Composers, Authors and Publishers (ASCAP).